-Conservation risk due to governance can affect the outcomes of strategies, and effective governance can promote the resilience of conservation in the face of sociopolitical and economic shocks.
-We used worldwide governance indicators from the World Bank (Kaufmann et al. 2011) to capture these pressures.
-The indicators include six scaled measures: voice and accountability; political stability and absence of violence; government effectiveness; regulatory quality; rule of law; and control of corruption (see Supplementary Table 4 for definitions).
+We used worldwide governance indicators from the World Bank (Kaufmann et al. 2011) to capture governance risk.
+The indicators include six scaled measures: voice and accountability; political stability and absence of violence; government effectiveness; regulatory quality; rule of law; and control of corruption (see Table S4 for definitions).
 We chose these indicators because evidence suggests that they reliably predict protected area effectiveness (Barnes et al. 2016) and state investment and efforts for biodiversity conservation (Coetzer et al. 2014).
-For each country, we used a mean of annual averages of all six measures (Baynham-Herd et al. 2018) (Supplementary Figure 1).
+For each country, we used a mean of annual averages of all six measures (Baynham-Herd et al. 2018) (Figure S1).

 Land use risk

-We used a recently developed global land systems map produced by (Kehoe et al. 2017) to incorporate the risk of land use change.
+We used a global land systems map produced by Kehoe et al. (2017) to incorporate the risk of land use change.
 This map is based on a global land systems map for the year 2000 (Asselen & Verburg 2012) at a 9.25 km2 spatial resolution but is refined based on recent land-cover and land use datasets to a spatial resolution of 1 km2.
-(Kehoe et al. 2017) further estimated the impact of land use and land use intensity on biodiversity, with data originating from the PREDICTS project (Hudson et al. 2014).
-They first matched their land-systems classes to varying intensity levels for each land use type (for detailed conversion table, see ref (Asselen & Verburg 2012)).
-This allowed (Kehoe et al. 2017) to calculate average biodiversity loss per land system (relative to an unimpacted baseline) by taking the mean model estimates of biodiversity loss per land use intensity class from previous work (Hudson et al. 2014).
+Kehoe et al. (2017) further estimated the impact of land use and land use intensity on biodiversity, with data originating from the PREDICTS project (Hudson et al. 2014).
+They first matched their land-systems classes to varying intensity levels for each land use type (for detailed conversion table, see Asselen & Verburg (2012)).
+This allowed Kehoe et al. (2017) to calculate average biodiversity loss per land system (relative to an unimpacted baseline) by taking the mean model estimates of biodiversity loss per land use intensity class from previous work (Hudson et al. 2014).
 The result gives average relative biodiversity gain or loss per land-system class.
-Here, we used their modelled mean estimates (following (Newbold et al. 2015)) of relative percent biodiversity change for each land-system class for species abundance as a measure of the land use pressure (Supplementary Figure 2).
+Here, we used their modelled mean estimates (following Newbold et al. (2015)) of relative percent biodiversity change for each land-system class for species abundance as a measure of the land use pressure (Figure S2).

 Climate risk